saint11/DeadWeight/source/blacksalt.md

 - **Light**: Illuminates the current room for 2d6 exploration turns.
 - **Haste**: A **nearby** creature has their movement speed doubled until the end of the combat.
-- **Shackles**: The wizard creates magical shackles that hold a **nearby** creature in place, adding 2 stun markers per turn.
+- **Shackles**: The wizard creates magical shackles that hold a **nearby** creature in place, adding 2 [stun tokens]{.tip} per turn.
 It lasts as long as the wizard keeps channeling the spell.
 The wizard can't move or act while channelling.
 - **Telekinesis**: The wizard may pull or push a **close** object using **intelligence** as **strength**.
 Or use any weapon with **intelligence** as **strength** for one turn.
 - **Hover**: The wizard can hover one meter above the ground, water or similar.
 Lasts 1d6 turns.
 - **Nether swap**: Immediately swaps place with a target creature.